Migdalo/writeups/2016-cc3c-ctf/exfil/README.md

     self.transport.sendto(response.pack(), addr)
 ```
-I used [Scapy](https://github.com/secdev/scapy) to solve this task, so I wanted to know how Scapy handels DNS packets.
+In the server file, dnslib was used to handle DNS connections.
+However, I used [Scapy](https://github.com/secdev/scapy) to solve this task, so I needed to know how Scapy handels DNS packets.
 For this reason, I wrote a short script to find the relevant fields.
 ``` python
 from scapy.all import *